JohnStuartPhil/p5test/README.md

 - **Business Requirement 2:** House Price Prediction
 	- We want to predict the sale price of houses in Iowa based on the best factors on each house.

-Ensure at least 1 ML task is mentioned in the “Rationale to map the business requirements to the Data Visualisations and ML tasks” section in the README file.

 ## ML Business Case
 1. Business Requirement 1: Data Visualization and Correlation study